aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fieldlink/insert_as_picture/_index.md

 ﻿---
+title: FieldLink.insert_as_picture property
+linktitle: insert_as_picture property
-title: insert_as_picture property
+articleTitle: insert_as_picture property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets whether to insert the linked object as a picture."
+description: "FieldLink.insert_as_picture property.
+Gets or sets whether to insert the linked object as a picture."
 type: docs
 weight: 60
 url: /python-net/aspose.words.fields/fieldlink/insert_as_picture/